Aromanians in Bulgaria

-The Aromanians in Bulgaria (armãnji or rrãmãnji; Арумъни), commonly known as "Vlachs" (Власи) and under several other names, are a non-recognized Aromanian ethnic minority in Bulgaria.
+The Aromanians in Bulgaria (armãnji or rrãmãnji; Арумъни), commonly known as "Vlachs" (Власи) and under several other names, are a non-recognized ethnic minority in the country.
 There are an estimated 2,000 to 3,000 Aromanians in Bulgaria, although estimates coming from Bulgarian Aromanians themselves raise this number to 6,000.
 They live in the Western Rhodopes, the Blagoevgrad, Pazardzhik, Plovdiv and Sofia provinces and in the city of Sofia, the capital of Bulgaria itself.
 More precisely, the Aromanians of Bulgaria are concentrated in the villages of Anton and Dorkovo and on the cities and towns of Blagoevgrad, Dupnitsa, Peshtera, Rakitovo, Samokov, Sofia and Velingrad, as well as on parts of the aforementioned provinces located in the Balkan Mountains.
 Some also live on the towns of Bratsigovo and Pirdop and on the cities of Plovdiv and Pazardjik, as well as on the Rila mountain range.